OPEnSLab-OSU/SleepyNet/NetworkStandard.md

 ### Data Transaction

-Each device shall determine it's own time slot using network topology configuration, using a depth first search.
+Each device shall determine it's own time slot using network topology configuration, using a reverse breadth-first search.
 The algorithm shall treat the network topology as a tree with the Coordinator on top, and shall operate as follows:
 * The tree is divided into layers, where each layer is defined by the number of devices in-between the device and the coordinator.
 * The end device on the greatest layer (with greatest number of routers on it's path from bottom to top) is chosen as the first node to transmit.
+If there are more than one node on the greatest layer, the one with the lowest address is chosen.
-* For every layer, nodes are ordered first by router, and then by address.
+* For every layer starting from the greatest layer, nodes are sub-ordered first by router, and then by address lowest-first.
   * Routers on the layer above are ordered by lowest address first, and then the end-devices are sub-ordered by lowest address.
 * A fixed window time slot is assigned based on capability and child devices.
 Time slots for a given device are always consecutive.
   * A single time slot is granted for sensing capabilities.